dave/rebecca/README.md

 {{ "Foo" | doc }}
 ```

-This prints the documentation comment for `Foo`.
-All package level declarations
+This prints the documentation for `Foo`.
+All package level declarations are
-are supported (func, var, const etc.)
+supported (func, var, const etc.)

 ```
 {{ "Foo.Bar" | doc }}
 ```

-This prints the documentation comment for the `Bar` member of the `Foo` type.
+This prints the documentation for the `Bar` member of the `Foo` type.
+Methods
-Methods and struct fields are supported.
+and struct fields are supported.

 You can also specify which sentances to print, using Go slice notation: